-According to the National Archives & Records Administration in Washington, “93% of companies that lost their data center for 10 days or more due to a disaster filed for bankruptcy within one year of the disaster.
-50% of businesses that found themselves without data management for this same time period filed for bankruptcy immediately.”
-Big data is a very important topic and should be a concern all business managers have.
-As companies create, store, and use digital files there needs to be a system to ensure these files do not get lost.
+According to the National Archives and Records Administration in Washington, “93% of companies that lost their data center for 10 days or more due to a disaster filed for bankruptcy within one year of the disaster.
+Half of the businesses found themselves without data management for this same time period filed for bankruptcy immediately.”
+Big data is a critical topic and should be a concern all business managers have.
+As companies create, store, and use digital files, there needs to be a system to ensure they do not get lost.

 Going away are the days of endless rows of file cabinets.
 Replacing them is an endless row of servers.
 Ensuring your company has a proper backup could save the company from bankruptcy in the chance a major disaster happens.
 More importantly, it saves time in disaster recovery.